top of page

 series 2

-For centuries, the Indian subcontinent has hosted a rich oral and visual tradition — from the Bhats and Charans reciting the lores and lessons of Ramayana to the grace and grooves of folk dances and performance.
+For centuries, the Indian subcontinent has hosted a rich oral and visual tradition — from the Bhats and Charans reciting the lores and lessons of Ramayana to the grace and grooves of folk dances and performances.
 My projects revolve around the retelling of mythological narratives from a contemporary perspective, where I consciously choose to work with Ambrotypes in series one and silver gelatin prints series 2.
 By making this choice, I not only revisit the socio-cultural past but also bridge the past with the present.
 In this project, I’ve been collaborating with two groups — theatre actors for the Ambrotype plates and chhau dancers for the silver gelatin prints.

-A unique medley of these traditions comes in the form of Purulia Chhau Dance, where the rhythmic movements depict an intricate narrative of Ramayana.
-Chhau, an abstraction from Sanskrit root of Chhaya (shadow, masked) or Chhadm (disguise) is an elaborative dance from regions of West Bengal, with stylistic differences in Odisha and Jharkhand as well.
+A unique medley of these traditions comes in the form of the Purulia Chhau Dance, where the rhythmic movements depict an intricate narrative of Ramayana.
+Chhau, an abstraction from the Sanskrit root of Chhaya (shadow, masked) or Chhadm (disguise) is an elaborative dance from regions of West Bengal, with stylistic differences in Odisha and Jharkhand as well.

 Keeping the egalitarian spirit of social harmony, Chhau Dance performances are witnessed by various socio-economic masses, each social collective being enriched with what they are experiencing, rather than merely seeing.
 Though traditionally an all-male performance, my art project takes into account the nuances of characters and includes both male and female performers, for the roles of Rama, Lakshmana, Sita, and Ravana.